-- Animals that have been experimentally infected with HIV, HBV or HCV. - Blood and tissues from experimental animals infected with HIV, HBV or HCV. - Cell lines or tissue cultures containing HIV, HBV or HCV. - Culture media or other solutions which contain HIV, HBV or HCV. - Primary human and non-human primate cell and tissue cultures, including established cell lines.
-In 1994, OSHA issued an interpretation clarifying the applicability of the Bloodborne Pathogen Standard to human cell lines (for example HeLa or HEK293).
+- Animals that have been experimentally infected with HIV, HBV or other bloodborne pathogens. - Blood and tissues from experimental animals infected with HIV, HBV or other bloodborne pathogens. - Cell lines or tissue cultures containing HIV, HBV or HCV. - o Culture media or other solutions which contain HIV, HBV or HCV. - Primary human and non-human primate cell and tissue cultures, including established cell lines.
+In 1994, OSHA issued an interpretation clarifying the applicability of the Bloodborne Pathogen Standard to human cell lines (for example, HeLa or HEK293).
 According to the interpretation, human cell lines are considered to be potentially infectious and within the scope of the BBP Standard unless the specific cell line has been characterized to be free of hepatitis viruses, HIV, Epstein-Barr virus, papilloma viruses and other recognized bloodborne pathogens.
-However, as it is impossible for cell lines to be tested for all adventitious agents, the University of Utah Policy is that all human and non-human primate cell lines must be handled according to the BBP Standard and at Biosafety Level 2, or higher.
+However, as it is impossible for cell lines to be tested for all adventitious agents, the University of Utah Policy is that all human and non-human primate cell lines must be handled according to the BBP Standard and at Biosafety Level 2, or higher. - Although ATCC tests cell lines for common pathogens and ships some at BSL-1, they state that "It is not feasible to test every cell line for the presence of every possible adventitious agent.
+It is strongly recommended that all human and other primate cell lines be handled at the same biosafety level as a cell line known to carry HIV or hepatitis virus." - Based on these requirements, the IBC and Office of Comparative Medicine have established policies for the injection of human cells and tissues into animals (see Appendix K).